GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 For image elements, only the visible size of the rendered image is considered.
-The original size of the image is not factored into the element size calculation, nor is any margin, padding, or border applied to the image via CSS.
+The original size of the image is not factored into the element size calculation, nor is any margin, padding, or border that is applied to the image via CSS.

 For text elements, only the size of its text nodes is considered (the smallest rectangle that encompases all text nodes).
 As with images, the element's